mikolasan/nicolasss/README.md

-#Exemplar
+#Nicolasss

-This is my jekyll site template.
-Used for blog and project pages.
+This is jekyll site template.
+Used for my blog.
+Based on [Exemplar](https://github.com/tybenz/exemplar)

 #Getting Started